zelivans/zelivans.github.io/_posts/2017-04-16-microsoft-edge-leaks-url.md

 ---

 ## TL;DR
 I found that Microsoft Edge exposes the URL of any JavaScript Fetch response, in contradiction to the [specification](https://fetch.spec.whatwg.org/).
 This is a problem because it is possible to identify users by crafting a Fetch request in a webpage that will redirect to a URL containing the visitor's username (e.g. requesting https://facebook.com/me will result in https://facebook.com/username).
-This may in some cases obsolete identification by IP or browser fingerprinting.
+This may obsolete identification by IP or browser fingerprinting.

 ## Introduction